epi155/recfm-java/recfm-java-addon/README.md

 [^4]: CheckC domain: None, Ascii, Latin1, Valid, Digit, DigitOrBlank
 [^5]: AlignC domain: LFT, RGT

-<a name='fld.ichr'>initChar</a> indicates the character to use to initialize the field when the empty constructor is
+<ins id='fld.ichr'>initChar</ins> indicates the character to use to initialize the field when the empty constructor is
 used.

-<a name='fld.ichk'>check</a> indicates which checks to perform in the *validate* or *audit* phase.
+<ins id='fld.ichk'>check</ins> indicates which checks to perform in the *validate* or *audit* phase.
 The following values
 are available:

 `None` .. `Valid`